cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 - [[Bardolf]]: leather eyepatch with a carnelian (50gp)
 - [[Pelanil]]: an ivory hairbrush with silver bristles (25gp)
 - [[Anakir]]: a silvered shortsword (110gp)
-	- Drawing on his experience with martial weapons, [[Bardolf]] remembers the silvered weapons have the special property of cuase
+	- Drawing on his experience with martial weapons, [[Bardolf]] remembers the silvered weapons have the special property of causing damage to enemies with immunity to regular weapons (e.g. werewolves)

+The party hears more snarling coming from a well.
+Completely [[Bardolf]] de

 ## The Spiked Pit and the Split Party